SMILES Data Release II: Probing Galaxy Evolution during Cosmic Noon and Beyond with NIRSpec Medium-Resolution Spectra: Data Products

 \subsection{Redshift Catalog}

-The spectroscopic redshifts ($z_{\rm spec}$) for the SMILES NIRSpec sample are determined primarily from emission lines for star-forming galaxies and from absorption features for quiescent galaxies (QGs).
-Redshift measurements are based on visually identified spectral features, including [O~{\sc ii}] $\lambda\lambda3726,3729$, H$\beta$, [O~{\sc iii}] $\lambda\lambda4959,5007$, H$\alpha$, [N~{\sc ii}] $\lambda6584$, [S~{\sc ii}] $\lambda\lambda6717,6731$, [S~{\sc iii}] $\lambda\lambda9069,9531$, He~{\sc i}, and Pa$\gamma$.
-Each redshift is independently verified by at least two team members to ensure consistency and robustness.
+The spectroscopic redshifts ($z_{\rm spec}$) for the SMILES NIRSpec sample are determined primarily from emission lines for star-forming galaxies, using automated fits with GELATO.
+These fits typically include rest-frame optical and near-infrared features such as [O~{\sc ii}] $\lambda\lambda3726,3729$, H$\beta$, [O~{\sc iii}] $\lambda\lambda4959,5007$, H$\alpha$, [N~{\sc ii}] $\lambda6584$, [S~{\sc ii}] $\lambda\lambda6717,6731$, [S~{\sc iii}] $\lambda\lambda9069,9531$, He~{\sc i}, and Pa$\gamma$.
+Each redshift is then visually inspected by at least two team members to confirm the automated solution and, where necessary, fine-tune the line centroids and adopted $z_{\rm spec}$.

-For quiescent galaxies, where emission lines are weak or absent, redshifts are instead derived from stellar absorption features, including the Ca~{\sc ii} H \& K doublet, Balmer absorption lines, and Mg~{\sc i} $\lambda5175$.
+For quiescent galaxies, where emission lines are weak or absent, redshifts are derived from stellar absorption features, including the Ca~{\sc ii} H \& K doublet, Balmer absorption lines, and Mg~{\sc i} $\lambda5175$, with the primary $z_{\rm spec}$ measurement coming from {\tt pPXF} fits to the full absorption-line spectrum.
+The same visual inspection procedure is applied to verify the {\tt pPXF} solution and apply small manual adjustments when warranted.
 When both emission and absorption features are available, we cross-validate the redshift estimates to check for agreement.